 Editorial

 The fiscal year 2014 defense budget that was recently submitted to Congress contains many of the same requests that we have seen in previous years.
 The President's Administration has a history of continually cutting resources from the Department of Defense.
 Sadly, this year's budget makes no exception.
+Cutting resources from our defense, which places our national security at risk, is not the way our military should be forced to proceed.

 For the past month, President Barack Obama has made numerous appearances from his State of the Union Address to this week's White House press conference, where he has called on Congress to take immediate action to avert the impending sequester.
 In his remarks, he demands that the legislative branch find a "balanced" approach.
+However, he fails to tell the American people who is ultimately responsible for the sequester and what action has been taken to avoid it.

 With less than two weeks before the election, the campaigns of President Barack Obama and Governor Romney are fighting for every vote, while each campaign is spending millions of dollars on advertising and get-out-the-vote efforts.
 Despite all the time and money, a small but important segment of voters are being left behind as we approach Election Day: Our Armed Forces.